Easy Sourdough Bread (Whole Wheat-ish)

 - Stretch and fold.
 After 30 minutes, grab a corner of the dough and pull it up and into the center.
 Repeat until you’ve performed this series of folds 4 to 5 times with the dough.
 Let dough rest for another 30 minutes and repeat the stretching and folding action.
 If you have the time: do this twice more for a total of 4 times in 2 hours.
 [Video guidance here.]
 Note: Even if you can only perform one series of stretches and folds, your dough will benefit.
 So don’t worry if you have to run off shortly after you mix the dough.

-- Bulk fermentation: Cover the vessel with a tea towel or bowl cover and let rise at room temperature for 6 to 18 hours.
+- Bulk fermentation: Cover the vessel with a tea towel or bowl cover and let rise at room temperature (70ºF/21ºC) for 4 to 18 hours (times will vary based on the time of year, the humidity, and the temperature of your kitchen).
 The bulk fermentation will end when the dough has nearly doubled in volume and you can see bubbles throughout the dough and on the surface.
+(Note: Do not use your oven with the light on for the bulk fermentation — it is too warm for the dough.
+To determine when the bulk fermentation is done, it is best to rely on visual cues (doubling in volume) as opposed to time.
+A straight-sided vessel makes monitoring the bulk fermentation especially easy because it allows you to see when your dough has truly doubled.)

 - Shape: Gently transfer the dough to clean work surface.
 I prefer to use no flour and a bench scraper at this step, but if you find an un-floured work surface to be difficult, feel free to lightly flour it.
 [Video guidance is especially helpful for this step.]
 Fold the dough, envelope style: top third over to the center; bottom third up and over to the center.
 Then repeat from right to left.
 Turn the dough over and use your bench scraper to push the dough up, then back towards you to create a tight ball.
 Repeat this pushing and pulling till you feel you have some tension in your ball.
 Place the dough ball top side down and let rest 30 to 40 minutes.
 (FYI: This is called the bench rest.)

 - Bake.
 Heat oven to 500ºF.
-You do not have to preheat your Dutch oven.
-Because my Dutch oven essentially lives in my oven, I always preheat it these days, but know that you do not have to.
 Remove your sourdough from the fridge.
 Open the towel.
 Place a sheet of parchment over the bowl.
 Place a plate over the parchment.
 With a hand firmly on the plate and one on the bowl, turn the dough out onto the parchment-paper lined plate.
 [Video guidance here.]
 Carefully remove the bowl and towel.
 Carefully remove the plate.
 Brush off any excess rice flour.
 Use a razor blade to score the dough as you wish.
 I always do a simple X. Grab the ends of the parchment paper and transfer to the Dutch oven.
 [Video guidance here.]
 Cover it.
 Lower oven temperature to 450ºF, bake covered for 30 minutes.
 Uncover.
 Lower temperature to 400ºF.
 Bake for 10 minutes more or until the loaf has darkened to your liking.
 Transfer loaf to a cooling rack.

 - Cool.
 Let loaf cool for at least 30 minutes before cutting.